rhuille/squid/README.md

 Once your connectors configured, you want to query these data (coming from different system) in the same language.

-Here I propose to simply load the output DataFrame into a sql db.
+Here I propose to simply query the output DataFrame in SQL using `sqlalchemy`
-But it could be anything else.

 ### How to run the example: